Wole Soyinka and Military Forgiveness?

 Last year was nigh saintly act for Wole Soyinka as part of his 80th birthday celebrations.
 It would include the WSAL.
 The man shared the same podium in brotherliness with Gen Yakubu Gowon (rtd) who was an invited speaker at the event.
 Gowon had jailed Soyinka because of subversive activities against the state.
 Soyinka from his prison memoirs “The Man Died” saw Gowon as a repressive military leader.
 Gowon was a military man and leader in every sense of the word, in the Nigerian context.
 Had Soyinka truly forgiven Gowon?
 Or was it just another ‘moment’?
 It is a question worth asking.

-The WSAL have by way of excessive entreaty invited Emeka Odumegwu Ojukwu to be guest speaker for the event but for some reason he declined.
-Ojukwu was a military man and has his share of the blame, even if it is derisory, for the occurrence of the “Biafran Holocaust” and its lingering aftermath.
+The WSAL have by way of excessive entreaty invited Emeka Odumegwu Ojukwu to be the guest speaker for the event but for some reason he declined.
+Ojukwu was a military man and had his share of the blame.
+Even if it is lesser, for the occurrence of the “Biafran Holocaust” and its lingering aftermath.
 Ojukwu was a military man.
-Col Abubakar Umar was also a recipient of entreaty to be a guest speaker at the WSAL but he too declined.
+Col Abubakar Umar was also a recipient of entreaty to be a guest speaker at the WSAL Umar also declined.
 Umar too was a military man.

 (Originally published on January 6, 2015)